Lepton-team/JPEGView/readme.txt

 JPEGView source code readme
 ***************************

+This fork of JPEGView contains support of wlep file format.
+It is an extension of Lepton format by Dropbox.
+Lepton allows to losslessly compress JPEG files by 22%.
+Wlep format adds support for thumbnails that can be shown in Windows Shell.

+As of now, this fork of JPEGView supports just the wlep format.
+Support for unmodified lep is planned.

+Wlep format is still actively developed and no forward compatibility is guaranteed (yet).

 To compile JPEGView you need:

 - Visual Studio 2010 (JPEGView 32 bit version supported) or